Joseph Mitchell Parsons: Execution

 Parsons submitted a last request to walk under the stars, play basketball, and watch science-fiction films to prison warden Hank Galetka.
 Parsons also asked for his remains to be cremated and turned over to his family.
 Prison spokesperson Jack Ford said that the requests would be granted, but that Parsons would only be allowed to shoot some hoops in a fenced recreation area instead of a game of basketball in the prison gymnasium.
 The authorities were concerned that an injury could delay the execution.
 Parsons was permitted to walk outdoors at night to the place of execution.

 On the evening before his execution, Parsons watched The Mummy and was visited in his death watch cell by his brother and his cousin.
 They shared his last meal of Burger King hamburgers, French fries, milkshakes, root beer, and chocolate chip ice cream.
-Parsons' attorney said he believed his client chose this meal because the Burger King slogan "Have it your way" was a reflection of him taking control of his life.
+Parsons's attorney said he believed his client chose this meal because the Burger King slogan "Have it your way" was a reflection of him taking control of his life.
 After playing a game of Uno, he asked for the score of the 1999 American League Championship Series game.
 Parsons was permitted to call his mother Marie Gordon Rivera in Florida and his sister.

 Parsons would become the first inmate to be executed in a new chamber that was built in 1998 at Utah State Prison for use in either firing squads or lethal injections.
 Two people, whose identities were withheld, were selected to administer individual injections, of which only one was lethal so that neither would know with certainty who executed the prisoner.
 The prison selected among paramedics or nurses because the American Medical Association prohibits licensed physicians from participating in executions.
 A mild sedative was delivered intravenously to calm Parsons before the deadly drugs were administered.

 At 12:10 a.m. on October 15, 1999, Parsons was executed by lethal injection.
 Seven minutes later, a physician checked Parsons' stopped heartbeat with a stethoscope and pronounced him dead at 12:18 a.m.
 Parsons' last words were: "Love to my family and friends.
 And Woody, the rainbow warrior rules.
 Thank you."

 Parsons had mentioned to attorney Greg Sanders a hatred of homosexuals, and after the execution, prison spokesperson Jack Ford said that "rainbow" may have been a homosexual reference to the victim.
 Fellow inmate Doug "Woody" Lovell stated "Rainbow Warrior" was instead referring to the colorful racing car of NASCAR champion Jeff Gordon.